7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 When Do Spot or Retail CFDs Correspond to Immediate or Very Short-Horizon Exposure?

 Spot and Retail CFDs can both correspond to short-horizon currency exposure, but they do not solve the same structural problem.
 Spot aligns structurally for an actual near-date currency exchange.
-A retail CFD functions purely as a leveraged price-exposure wrapper with no standard physical delivery, necessitating intense leverage-risk containment [11].
+A retail CFD functions purely as a leveraged price-exposure wrapper with no standard physical delivery, necessitating intense leverage-risk containment (FCA, 2023).

 When Do Forwards, NDFs, or Futures Correspond to Future-Date Exposure?

 Forwards, NDFs, and Futures can all correspond to future-date exposure, but each structure solves a different version of that problem.
 A forward fits bespoke future settlement parameters perfectly.
 An NDF fits restricted or non-deliverable currency exposure.
-Futures fit where centralization, standardization, and rigorous daily clearing matter more than bespoke OTC customization [12].
+Futures fit where centralization, standardization, and rigorous daily clearing matter more than bespoke OTC customization (CME Group, 2024).

 When Do Options or FX Swaps Correspond to More Specialized Problems?